How to Become a Notary in Alabama

 What information must Alabama notaries record in their notary journals?

-If you decide to maintain a notary journal; you should record the following information when performing traditional and remote notarizations:
+Alabama notaries who decide to maintain a notary journal should record the following information when performing traditional and remote notarizations:

 - The date and time of the notarization.